starlane-io/starlane/docs/content/roadmap.md

 * create a new example mechtron [upload,display profile pic]

 ## BACKLOG

 ### KUBERNETES AND DATABASES version: 0.3.0 [backlog]
 * Introduction of the Starlane Kubernetes Operator
+  - ability to specify the number of stars that serve mechtrons
 * resource registry persistence (before resource registry was handled by in-memory SQLite)
 * ability to provision a Database
 * ability to extend Starlane's provisioning system through the Starlane Kubernetes Operator in order to support any relational Database that runs in a docker container